2012 Article, updated February 2018

 Why plan strategically?

 Strategic planning is required of councils under the Local Government Act 2002, and Parliament presumably believed that this would improve the performance of local authorities – this principle may have wider applicability.
 The rules of societies and the deeds of charitable trusts set out the purposes (objects) and powers of those entities, and in previous generations that sufficed.
-In my last article (23 March) I quoted the statement by Ralph Chivers, Chief Executive of the Institute of Directors, Dominion Post, 5 March 2012, that “Crucially, the board will … take time to reflect, appraise and evaluate its own performance, to regularly ask: ‘What could we be doing better?’”
+In my article Personal Liability of those in Governance I quoted the statement by Ralph Chivers, Chief Executive of the Institute of Directors, Dominion Post, 5 March 2012, that “Crucially, the board will … take time to reflect, appraise and evaluate its own performance, to regularly ask: ‘What could we be doing better?’”
 This statement reflects good modern governance practice, which suggests that planning is essential – if you don’t plan where you’re going, how can you know you’re going in the right direction?
 In recent years, astute not-for-profit sector trustees and committee members have adopted the practice of planning strategically.

 In my experience: